VennDev/Vapm/README.md

 # Version
 - Parallel/Concurrent: `1.8.0` - Includes: ```async await, promise, coroutines, threads, ...```
 - Express: `1.0.0-ALPHA10` - This is package like JavaScript.
+The near-completion methods total are: `70%`

 # Next update?
 - Simply add some other asynchronous features so that this library is as similar to Javascript & Kotlin as possible.